awang104-2/aqw-tools/README.md

-An autoclicker bot that completes quests for the player.
+A collection of various tools that can be used for AQW.